DavisVaughan/ivs/tests/testthat/_snaps/relation.md

     Output
       <error/iv_error_relation_missing>
       Error in `iv_locate_overlaps()`:
       !
-Can't have missing intervals in `needles`. i An interval at location 1 is missing. i Use `missing` to control how missing intervals should be handled if they are expected.
+Can't have missing values in `needles`. i A value at location 1 is missing. i Use `missing` to control how missing values should be handled if they are expected.

 ---